adnammit/movieAppV1/README.md

 * mocking data for development and for demo:
     - app will use `IMovieService` (and `IUserService` etc)
     - depending on environment, load either `MockMovieService` which returns static results or `MovieService` which actually talks to the backend
+* your ids are all swizzled
+    - you've got your id, imdbid and movieDbId
+    - in your db/api, change imdbid -> movieDbId and store imdb too